Agni133/Reflectify-Daily-reflection-Motivation-/README.md

 - Keep entries private and organized

 ### 💬 Quotes System
-- Save your own personal quotes (books, movies, experiences)
+- Save your own personal anime quotes (books, movies, experiences)
 - Mood Tracker  (happy/sad/neutral)
 - Get a random motivational quote from the system
 - Surprise dopamine hit to start your day

-### 💬 Graph System
+### 💬 Acitivity System
- - Shows the graph and activity of the user mood based of how many times user have been sad and happy or exicted
+ - Shows the activity of the user mood based of how many times user have been sad and happy or exicted

 ---